stangri/source.openwrt.melmac.net/curl/files/README.md

 # curl

+Some OpenWrt-specific information for the `curl` package can be found below.

 ## Building libcurl with HTTP/3 and QUIC support

 I was only able to successfully build the libcurl with HTTP/3 and QUIC support inside the musl-based Alpine Linux VM.
 Instructions below are for the Alpine Linux VM, however you may also be able to create an [Alpine Linix-based docker image](https://openwrt.org/docs/guide-user/virtualization/obtain.firmware.docker) and use that.